 Learning Outcomes.
-To achieve this unit a learner must: Assessment Criteria: Assessment of these outcomes demonstrates the learner can: Understand the professional values and attributes of a Health and Social care worker 1.1 Compare and contrast person centred care with one other model of care delivery.
-1.2 Discuss how to promote equality and diversity when working with service users 1.3 Define the personal attributes required in Health and Social Care and how they inform practice 1.4 Explain the concept of empathy with links to current theories Explore the ethical issues involved when meeting care needs.
-2.1 Define ethics with particular reference to medical ethical principles2.2 Identify the ethical issues from the case study and discuss how these could be resolved.
-3. Understand the policies and legislation that govern health and social care practice 3.1 Discuss two pieces of legislation in relation to Health and Social care and how they impact upon delivery of care 3.2 Analyse the roles of 2 agencies who provide guidance for safe and effective care delivery in the health and social care sector.
+To achieve this unit a learner must be able to: essment Criteria: Assessment of these outcomes nonstrates a learner can: 1.
+Understand the professional values and attributes of a Health and Social Care 1.1 Compare and contrast person-centred care with one other model of care delivery. worker 1.2 Discuss how to promote equality and diversity when working with service users.
+1.3 Define the personal attributes required in Health and Social Care and how they inform practice.
+1.4 Explain the concept of empathy with links to current theories.
+2. Understand the ethical issues involved when meeting care needs.
+2.1 Define ethics with particular reference to medical ethical principles.
+2.2 Identify the ethical issues from the case study and discuss how these could be resolved.
+3. 3.
+Understand the policies and legislation that govern Health and Social Care 3.1 Discuss two pieces of legislation in relation to Health and Social Care and how they impact upon delivery of care practice 3.2 Analyse the roles of two agencies who provide guidance for safe and effective care delivery in the Health and Social Care sector.

-1: Understand the professional values and attributes of a Health and Social care worker
+1: Understand the professional values and attributes of a Health and Social Care worker

 - Models of care, definitions and the aims of each model.
-Comparing and contrasting models. - Person centred care what does it mean in Health and Social care practice - What is equality, diversity and discrimination, definitions, prevention and the care worker's role - The 6C's of Health and Social Care Workers, definitions - People skills such as patience, problem solving skills, Communication skills, conflict management skills and negotiating skills. - What is empathy and why is it important for Health and Social care workers to be empathetic - Current theories of empathy
+Comparing and contrasting models. - Person-centred care what does it mean in Health and Social Care practice - What is equality, diversity and discrimination? definitions, prevention and the care worker's role - The 6Cs of Health and Social Care Workers, definitions - People skills such as patience, problem-solving skills, Communication skills, conflict management skills and negotiating skills. - What is empathy and why is it important for Health and Social Care workers to be empathetic? - Current theories of empathy

-2: Explore the ethical issues involved when meeting care needs
+2: Understand the ethical issues involved when meeting care needs

 - Define Ethics.
 In particular, cover the principles which relate to interaction with service users.
-Duty of Care etc. - Common ethical issues in relation to Health and Social care, balancing services against resources, minimising risk whilst maintaining individual choice, the needs of one against the needs of many.
+Duty of Care etc. - Common ethical issues in relation to Health and Social Care, balancing services against resources, minimising risk whilst maintaining individual choice, the needs of one against the needs of many.
 Sharing of information, issues with confidentiality. - Link the examples to the ethical principles discussed. - Gain examples from learners and discuss the ethical issues and possible positive outcomes of the situations.